Halfway Houses in Savannah, GA

 Services provided:

-• HIV and AIDS education, counseling and support, employment counseling services and health education services
+• Counseling for groups, HIV and AIDS education, counseling and support and hepatitis education, counseling and support

 • Outreach to persons in the community